danc1234/APCS-Final-Project/WORKLOG.md

 ### 5/23/2024

 Added the fields, constructor, and accessor methods to the monkey class.
 Also figured out how to make the sprites of the bloons.
-I can model the later sprites off of the red blood.
+I can model the later sprites off of the red bloon.

 ### 5/24/2024